Ameriprise vs Edward Jones for 2026

 The company’s Ameriprise ONE account is a hybrid bank-brokerage account that adds banking features, such as checkwriting, bill pay, and a debit card, to an investing account.

 Both financial conglomerates also have credit cards that provide all sorts of perks.
-These cards require an existing relationship with the respective firm.
+These cards generally require an existing relationship with the respective firm.

 Winner: Once again, it’s a draw